tehilinski/MTBMPI/doc/MainPage.md

 **How you use MTBMPI:**

-To use this framework, you implement your master and task classes derived from `mtbmpi::Master and mtbmpi::TaskAdapterBase`.
+To use this framework, you implement your master and task classes derived from mtbmpi::Master and mtbmpi::TaskAdapterBase.
-Also you will create a task factory and an output manager factory derived from `mtbmpi::TaskFactoryBase` and `mtbmpi::OutputFactoryBase`, respectively.
+Also you will create a task factory and an output manager factory derived from mtbmpi::TaskFactoryBase and mtbmpi::OutputFactoryBase, respectively.
 For each MPI process, your `main()` will create your master class, and run the task.

-A callbacks class derived from `mtbmpi::MpiCollectiveCB` provides the functions to do things after MPI initialization and before MPI finalization.
+A callbacks class derived from mtbmpi::MpiCollectiveCB provides the functions to do things after MPI initialization and before MPI finalization.
 These callback hooks allow you to initialize and finalize I/O, for instance.